 - Lower the expenditure of the bulk goods

 Components of the Projects in CEZ under Sagarmala

-- Post modernisation and New Port development
+- Post-modernization and New Port development

 - Port Connectivity Enhancement